Axway/api-builder-docs/content/en/docs/release_notes/qom.md

 ---
 ## Summary

-In this release we added an "Updates" tab to inform users of updates that are available to the {{% variables/apibuilder_prod_name %}} Core and plugin components.
+In this release we started work on a feature to check for and inform users of updates that are available to the {{% variables/apibuilder_prod_name %}} Core and plugin components.
+These are shown in the new **Updates** tab in the UI.

 {{% releasenotes/upgrade %}}